temporalio/samples-python/README.md

 With this repository cloned, run the following at the root of the directory:

-    poetry install --no-root
+    poetry install

-That loads all dependencies.
+That loads all required dependencies.
 Then to run a sample, usually you just run it in Python.
 For example:

     poetry run python hello/hello_activity.py

+Some examples require extra dependencies.
 See each sample's directory for specific instructions.

 ## Samples